bkoz/3d-image-classification/README.md

 # Classification of 3D Medical images

+## A simple Red Hat Data Science Demo on OpenDataHub

-## Deployed with seldon using OpenShift s2i
+### Deployed with seldon using OpenShift s2i

 Deploy a custom image using OpenShift s2i and Seldon.
 Based on [Brian's blog post](https://www.openshift.com/blog/serving-machine-learning-models-on-openshift-part-1).